Quantum-corrected Floquet dynamics: bridging fully quantum and semiclassical regimes

-While we have considered only the JCM and the standard Rabi model here, the QCFD approach and the FBRWA are likely to prove useful for a range of related models.
-Extension to an asymmetric~\cite{Armour2002,Braak2011,LarsonMavrogordatos} or anisotropic~\cite{Xie2014} Rabi model is simple: adding a bias term to the spin will change the Floquet solutions, while allowing different coupling constants for the co-rotating and counter-rotating terms will change $\lambda^{\rm{eff}}$.
-Multiphoton interactions will be more complicated to treat but intriguing to explore from this perspective.
-Of particular interest is the polaron-transformed form of the Rabi Hamiltonian, which is widely employed to study the regimes of very strong coupling to a high-frequency field and whose semiclassical limit can also be obtained through the limiting procedure described above~\cite{TwyIrish2005, TwyIrish2007, TwyIrish2022}.
+As we have established, the QCFD approach is quite general.
+We likewise expect that the FBRWA will prove useful for a range of models.
+Extension to an asymmetric~\cite{Armour2002,Braak2011,LarsonMavrogordatos} or anisotropic~\cite{Xie2014} Rabi model is simple: adding a bias term to the spin will alter the Floquet solutions, while allowing different coupling constants for the co-rotating and counter-rotating terms will change $\lambda^{\rm{eff}}$.
+Multilevel systems and spin chains can also be treated within this formalism, opening up a systematic approach to studying Floquet engineering with quantum fields~\cite{Bomantara2016,Sentef2020,Li2020,Eckhardt2022,Perez-Gonzalez2024}.
+Multiphoton interactions will be more complicated to address but intriguing to explore from this perspective.

-Quantum-corrected Floquet dynamics is a generalizable technique that opens up broad prospects for future work, both within and beyond the FBRWA.
+The framework presented here opens up broad prospects for future work, both within and beyond the FBRWA.
 Closed-form analytic expressions are readily derived from the FBRWA yet accurately capture even quite complicated short-time dynamics.
-Such computational and conceptual simplicity lends itself to assessing quantum field effects on control sequences deployed in quantum technologies.
-More fundamentally, this approach provides the physical intuition that draws various aspects of dynamics in the Jaynes-Cummings and Rabi models into a cohesive picture.
-Both practical applications and foundational implications for how classical and semiclassical behavior emerge from quantized fields offer tantalizing avenues for exploration.
+Such computational and conceptual simplicity lends itself to assessing quantum field effects on control protocols deployed in quantum technologies.
+As we have demonstrated using the Jaynes-Cummings and Rabi models, this approach provides physical insight that draws various aspects of dynamics into a cohesive picture.
+Both the practical applications and the foundational implications for how classical and semiclassical behavior emerge from quantized fields offer tantalizing avenues for exploration.